Documentation Menu

 }

-In a parent Razor component, you can render the child component while passing content between it’s opening and closing tags.
+Then, in a parent Razor component, you can render the child component while passing content between it’s opening and closing tags.

 <ChildComponent>